11.6: Alzheimer’s Disease

 Figure 10.
 Compared to a normal brain (left), the brain of a patient with Alzheimer’s disease (right) shows a dramatic neurodegeneration, particularly at the shrunken hippocampus and enlarged ventricles.

 Amyloid plaques.
 The beta-amyloid protein involved in Alzheimer’s comes in several different molecular forms that collect between neurons (NIA, 2017).
 It is formed from the breakdown of a larger protein called amyloid-precursor protein.
 One form, beta-amyloid 42, is thought to be especially toxic.
 In the Alzheimer’s brain, abnormal levels of this naturally occurring protein clump together to form plaques that collect between neurons and disrupt cell function.
-Research is ongoing to better understand how and at what stage of the disease the various forms of beta-amyloid influence Alzheimer’s disease symptoms.
+Research is ongoing to understand how and at what stage of the disease the various forms of beta-amyloid influence Alzheimer’s disease symptoms.

 Figure 11.
 Two amyloid plaques from the brain of a patient with Alzheimer’s disease.
 In this photomicrograph, neurites are darkly stained, and the elements stained pink include the plaque cores.
 The black bar is 20 microns (0.02mm) in length.

 Neurofibrillary tangles.
 Neurofibrillary tangles are abnormal accumulations of a protein called tau that collect inside neurons.
 Healthy neurons, in part, are supported internally by structures called microtubules, which help guide nutrients and molecules from the cell body to the axon and dendrites.
 In healthy neurons, tau normally binds to and stabilizes microtubules.
 In Alzheimer’s disease, however, abnormal chemical changes cause tau to detach from microtubules and stick to other tau molecules, forming threads that eventually join to form tangles inside neurons (Figure 12).
-These tangles block the neuron’s transport system, which harms the synaptic communication between neurons.
+These tangles block the neuron’s transport system, harming synaptic communication between neurons.

 Diagram of how microtubules disintegrate with Alzheimer's disease.